Aryannnthakurrr/Smart-Product-Search/README.md

 ## Example Queries

 Try these natural language queries:
-- "action movie with explosions"
+- "cement for foundation work"
-- "romantic comedy set in new york"
+- "steel rods for reinforcement"
-- "sci-fi thriller about time travel"
+- "waterproofing material for roof"
-- "family friendly animated adventure"
+- "paint for exterior walls"
-- "horror movie in a haunted house"
+- "tiles for bathroom flooring"
-- "drama about family relationships"
+- "sand for concrete mixing"
-- "comedy with mistaken identity"
+- "bricks for wall construction"
-- "thriller with plot twists"
+- "adhesive for tile installation"
-- "movie about artificial intelligence"
+- "plywood for furniture making"
-- "adventure film set in jungle"
+- "metal pipes for plumbing"

 ## Architecture